 Five Fundamental Options for Self-Defense Without a Firearm

 Ask anyone, and they’ll probably tell you that the world is becoming an increasingly dangerous place.
-Even though violent crime rates have supposedly been dropping for years, an endless procession of daily news stories, along with personal anecdotes, of individual attacks, home invasions, workplace and domestic violence, and robberies have fueled the perception that those statistics are skewed, that violence can happen anywhere, and that a person better be able to protect themselves and their loved ones, because chances are no one else will be there to do it.
+Even though violent crime rates have supposedly been dropping over the years, an endless procession of daily news stories, along with personal anecdotes, of individual attacks, home invasions, workplace and domestic violence, and robberies have fueled the perception that those statistics are skewed, that violence can happen anywhere, and that a person better be able to protect themselves and their loved ones, because chances are no one else will be there to do it.

 There’s little question that owning a firearm and knowing how to use it effectively and safely is the best option for self-defense.
 But with strict firearms laws in effect in many states and municipalities, and the number of places that one cannot legally carry a firearm expanding almost daily, there’s a growing interest in methods of self-defense that don’t require a gun.
 It’s well worth knowing some basic options for defense when you can’t carry, or if you live in a home environment where for whatever reason you don’t want a loaded gun around.

 This is one of the most fundamental principles of self-defense, whether you carry a weapon or not.
 Developing an automatic sense of what’s happening around you, what kind of situation you’re getting ready to walk into, observing possible assailants, and noting avenues of escape and evasion, will help you avoid or extract yourself from most potentially dangerous situations.
 A lot of it is just plain common sense, and with a little practice will become second-nature.